Avoiding Trocar Injuries Associated with Laparoscopic Surgery

 Feb 2012 – by D. Soper, MD

 In non-obese women, the Veress needle or trocar should be inserted at 45 degrees from the horizontal plane of a patientís spine.
 At this angle, the abdominal wall thickness varies from 2 to 3 cm and distance to the major vessels averages 6 to 10 cm.
-To minimize abdominal wall thickness in obese patients, it is recommended that the needle or trocar be placed close to 90 degrees from the horizontal plane of the patientís spine.
-At this angle in the obese patient, the distance to these vessels averages 13 cm.
+In obese patients, the needle or trocar can be placed close to 90 degrees from the horizontal plane.
+At this angle, the distance to the vessels averages 13 cm.

 The Veress needle should be open when inserted.
-The surgeon can feel or listen for two clicks (the double click test) as the needle is placed through the anterior abdominal wall (click #1 = anterior rectus sheath, click #2 = through the peritoneum).
-The needle can be felt to be freely movable at a fulcrum located within the anterior abdominal wall (waggle test).
+The surgeon can feel or listen for two clicks (the double click test) as the needle is placed through the anterior abdominal wall (click #1 = anterior rectus sheath, click #2 = the peritoneum).
+The needle should be freely movable at a fulcrum located within the anterior abdominal wall (waggle test).
 A drop of saline can be placed in the open needle hub and the abdominal wall lifted (hanging drop test).
 If the drop is drawn into the needle, it suggests that the tip is within the abdominal cavity.

 Open laparoscopy avoids blind placement by incising the periumbilical fascia and peritoneum and advancing a blunt trocar directly into the peritoneal cavity.

-Many techniques can be used for insertion of secondary ports.
-Transillumination helps to identify the superficial vessels but they are difficult to see in the obese patient.
-The umbilical ligaments can be identified and the inferior epigastric arteries arising from the inguinal ring may be visualized.
-When laparoscopic landmarks are not visible to guide placement, secondary trocars should be placed 5 cm superior to the midpubic syphysis and 8 cm lateral to the midline in an effort to avoid injury to the vessels of the anterior abdominal wall, predominantly the epigastric vessels.
-However, this location is often directly over the external iliac vessels.
-Therefore care should be taken to control the direction, depth and speed during secondary trocar insertion.
-The direction of insertion is determined by abdominal wall anatomy and proximity of the underlying structures.
+For insertion of secondary ports, transillumination can help to identify superficial vessels, but they are difficult to see in the obese patient.
+The umbilical ligaments can be identified and the inferior epigastric arteries visualized arising from the inguinal ring.
+When laparoscopic landmarks are not visible, secondary trocars should be placed 5 cm superior to the midpubic symphysis and 8 cm lateral to the midline to avoid the epigastric vessels.
+This location is often directly over the external iliac vessels, so care should be taken to control the direction, depth and speed during insertion.
 The trocar should be placed as close to possible to perpendicular to the abdominal wall and peritoneum.
-A more oblique insertion can make entry into the peritoneal cavity more difficult as the length from insertion site to peritoneal cavity increases and an oblique insertion can injure the abdominal wall vessels even when the initial skin placement is well lateral.
-The depth of secondary trocars should be limited.
-Once the trocar sleeve is through the peritoneum, the sheath can be further advanced under direct observation preventing injury to the underlying structures.
-The speed of insertion should be slow.
-Prior to incision of the skin and trocar insertion, injection of 0.25% Marcaine with epinephrine 1:100,000 using a 1.5 inch long needle along the projected trocar insertion site is very helpful.
-This not only allows one to visualize where the needle enters the peritoneal cavity but it also provides perioperative anesthesia for the trocar site.
+A more oblique insertion can make entry into the peritoneal cavity more difficult as the distance from insertion site to peritoneal cavity increases.
+Once the trocar sleeve is through the peritoneum, the sheath can be further advanced under direct observation, preventing injury to the underlying structures.